seanpar203/event-bus/README.md

 # Emitting events after
 There is a decorator for emitting events after code completion.

-Note: This way doesnt allow the passing of args and kwargs into the events.
+This is great for functions that are standalone.

-Usage: This is great for functions that are standalone.
+**`Note: This way doesnt allow the passing of args and kwargs into the events.`**

 ```python
 from event_bus import EventBus